WhiteheadLab/2018-setacna-rnaseq/transcriptome-assembly.md

 Learning objectives:

-* Learn what is Transcriptome assembly?
+* What is transcriptome assembly?
 * How do assemblers work?
 * Checking the quality of assembly
-* Understanding Transcriptome assembly
+* Understanding transcriptome assembly

 What if you are working with a species with no existing reference genome or transcriptome.
 How do you construct one?